-The group discussed issues relating to the upcoming Policy Statement, which would set out the FCA’s response to feedback on its proposed changes to the responsible lending rules.
+The group discussed issues relating to the upcoming Policy Statement, which would set out our response to feedback on its proposed changes to the responsible lending rules.
 The Policy Statement has since been published and can be found here.

 The group again discussed the form of consumer communications to be made by inactive lenders and administrators of unregulated entities.
 The group agreed that the input from consumer groups would improve the model communication that had been developed.
 There was also a concern that the communication should not over-promise or raise expectations amongst those consumers who are not likely to find a remortgage option.

 The group also considered a draft webpage with suggested filtering questions for potentially eligible consumers.
 The questions were intended to enable consumers to understand whether they may be able to get a new mortgage deal and provide them with information about their options if not.
 The discussion covered the importance of keeping the questions short and straightforward to complete.

 The group discussed the potential for a web-based solution that would give borrowers an early indication of whether they would be able to switch to a new lender.
 The group was positive about the use of such a tool; group members agreed to seek views and determine the interest from industry to support such a service.